-Wo m 1A. \ aximise the effectiveness of people's care and treat Working with people: Assessing need Ref.
-Code What do we know about the quality and impact of social care practice?
+TA.
+Working with people: Assessing needs We maximise the effectiveness of people's care and treatment by assessing and reviewing their health, care, wellbeing, and communication needs with them Ref.
+What do we know about the quality and impact of social care practice?
 How do we know it?
-Our plans to maintain or improve practice Recent data shows that we have maintained the reduced waiting time for assessments over the past 12 months.
+Our plans to maintain or improve practice

+Recent data shows that we have maintained the reduced waiting time for assessments over the past 12 months.
 We have also maintained improvements in the delivery of annual reviews for people in receipt of long-term care.

 To respond to immediate risks to peoples' wellbeing while they await assessment, all teams operate an urgent function.
 Our out of hours emergency duty function, the Homecare Assessment and Reablement Team (HART) Urgent service and our urgent 'see and solve' service, also respond to people with urgent needs.

-Home First work closely with First Contact+ team to provide appropriate information or support to help people manage their needs while waiting for formal assessment and services to commence. national average of 57%.
-[Source: Activity: Reviews of Long Term Service Users] The year 2023/24 the HART Urgent team supported 1,887 people.
+Home First work closely with First Contact+ team to provide appropriate information or support to help people manage their needs while waiting for formal assessment and services to commence.

+national average of 57%.
+[Source: Activity: Reviews of Long Term Service Users]

+The year 2023/24 the HART Urgent team supported 1,887 people.
 A case study by the HART Urgent service demonstrates how the service responded quickly to an urgent referral, providing support which enabled the person to remain at home, respecting his wishes, while longer term services were put in place.

+DRAFT

 We will continue to identify and respond to immediate risk to peoples' wellbeing through our management of waiting lists and HART Urgent service, Out-of-Hours Emergency Duty and 'see and solve' services.

+1.4 Financial Assessments

-1.4.
-Financial Assessments Financial assessments are conducted in accordance with the Council charging policy and staff apply this consistently.
+Financial assessments are conducted in accordance with the Council charging policy and staff apply this consistently.
 We have made progress to reduce the waiting time for new assessments and to address assessment backlogs.
 People are billed for their assessed contribution on a 4 weekly cycle and can pay by direct debit or manually via the council's payment tools.

 During financial year 2023/24, the total number of assessments undertaken was 11,821, 28% were assessments for new services and 72% were re-assessments for annual reviews or respite.

 For the period 1st April to 31st August 2024, 5,424, Assessments were completed.
 Of these, 1,184 were nil charge, 3,296 had a variable charge, 944 were assessed as full cost.
-[Source: Service Manager] Our Financial Pathway Improvement Programme is underway and continues to make improvements to our assessment and billing processes, making better use of technology, and strengthening performance monitoring.
+[Source: Service Manager]

+Our Financial Pathway Improvement Programme is underway and continues to make improvements to our assessment and billing processes, making better use of technology, and strengthening performance monitoring.
 This will provide a better experience for people who use services.

 We are prioritising actions to address the current delays with completion of financial assessments through allocation of additional resources.
 Implementing a new team structure and processes to improve the effectiveness of the